 Neurotoxin injections to the plantar fascia can reduce pain by relaxing surrounding muscles near the heel bone.

-A study in 2017 showed that Neurotoxin injections effectively alleviate pain, improve foot function, and reduce the need for surgical intervention.
-Combined with stretching exercises, Neurotoxin presents a viable alternative to conventional steroid treatments.
+A 2017 study showed that neurotoxin injections effectively relieve pain, improve foot function, and lower the need for surgery.
+When paired with stretching exercises, neurotoxin offers a strong alternative to traditional steroid treatments.

-The onset of noticeable results typically occurs within 24-48 hours post-injection, with the effects lasting up to four months.
-Patients may experience mild side effects such as swelling, redness, or tenderness at the injection site.
+Most patients start to feel improvement within 24 to 48 hours after the injection, and the effects can last up to four months.
+Some may notice mild side effects, such as swelling, redness, or tenderness at the injection site.

 Some people experience swelling, tenderness or redness around the injection site.